 On successful completion of this subject the learner will be able to:

-- Apply communication theories studied to practical problems related to communication.
+- Apply communication theories to practical problems related to communication.

-- Demonstrate understanding and skill in research, group problem solving, and report writing through undertaking an ethnographic research exercise.
+- Demonstrate understanding and application of communication theory through undertaking an ethnographic research exercise.

 - * Assessment timing is indicative of the week that the assessment is due or begins (where conducted over multiple weeks), and is based on the standard University academic calendar